Inner Layer Module

 inner_Q(p::GGJParameters, γ::Number) -> ComplexF64

-Dimensionless scaled inner-layer growth rate Q = γ / Q₀ used by the inps Wasow basis (deltac_run line 151).
+Dimensionless scaled inner-layer growth rate Q = γ / Q₀ (GWP2016 Eq.
+A15), the eigenvalue appearing in the inner-region equations (Eq.
+11) and the inps Wasow basis.
 The argument γ may be real or complex; the result is always complex.

 source